 For all non-invasive therapies, patients in research studies tend to experience a greater benefit in pain reduction than improvement in function.
 (8)

-In research studies, acupuncture treatment has been compared to no treatment, to usual care and to “sham” acupuncture (“fake” acupuncture which aims to act as a placebo).
+In research studies, acupuncture treatment has been compared to no treatment, to usual care and to “sham” acupuncture (“fake” acupuncture which tries to act as a placebo).
 At the end of a course of treatment and at three month follow up, acupuncture tends to lead to improvements in pain intensity and in some situations also improvements in function.
 (5, 9, 10).

 When compared with medications, acupuncture tends to lead to greater pain relief and better function, measured at the end of a course of treatment.
 (5)